rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 The result is as follows

 * We have established a communication between the packages in the same routed network.
+{{%notice info%}}

-Info: We can achieve the communication by using a cloud routed network.
+We can achieve the communication by using a cloud routed network.
 However, using a cloud routed network might cause a latency in the  communication even if the devices are sharing the same local area network.
+{{%/notice%}}

 #### Pros
 * Creates a low-latency communication as there is no need of a roundtrip of communication through cloud.
 #### Cons
 * Communication through a device routed network is only possible for the ROS environments sharing the same local area network and the packages deployed in the devices.

 ### Multi-Robot Communication